r-uiz/py.word-game/README.md

 ### Addtl rule ideas:
 - Retype the valid password to confirm
-- Retype the valid password backwards to confirm
+- Retype the valid password backwards to confirm (will be hard with emojis)
     - not running time func
-- add numbers to captcha
+- add numbers to captcha (fun lil challenge, bit of an annoyance but its a game, no?)
-- lower max limit
+- lower max limit (might be too limiting)
-- include total length of password
+- include total length of password (will mess with current answers in int-based reqs)
+- must include a palindrome that has a minimum of 5 characters.

 ## Things to improve as per ChatGPT: